n1k0/casperjs-docs/modules/casper.rst

 **Signature:** ``waitUntilVisible(String selector[, Function then, Function onTimeout, Number timeout])``

-Waits until an element matching the provided :ref:`selector expression <selectors>` is visible in the remote DOM to process a next step.
+Waits until an element matching the provided :doc:`selector expression <../selectors>` is visible in the remote DOM to process a next step.
 Uses `waitFor()`_.

 ``waitWhileVisible()``
 ---------------------------------------------------------------------------------------------

 **Signature:** ``waitWhileVisible(String selector[, Function then, Function onTimeout, Number timeout])``

-Waits until an element matching the provided :ref:`selector expression <selectors>` is no longer visible in remote DOM to process a next step.
+Waits until an element matching the provided :doc:`selector expression <../selectors>` is no longer visible in remote DOM to process a next step.
 Uses `waitFor()`_.

 ``warn()``
 -------------------------------------------------------------------------------